unicef/react-easyauth/README.md

 3. Click Put to save the settings.

+More info in this article: [Configuring an App Service to get an Access Token for AAD Graph API](https://blogs.msdn.microsoft.com/aaddevsup/2018/02/28/configuring-an-app-service-to-get-an-access-token-for-graph-api/)

+Note that easy auth does not support getting access to multiple resources at one time using easy auth.

 ## Development

 In order to extend this component, clone the project and install the dependencies.